bitburner-official/bitburner-src/markdown/bitburner.darknet.unleashstormseed.md

 ## Darknet.unleashStormSeed() method

-There are rumors of a mysterious executable sometimes found deep in the dark net...
-Run them at your own risk.
+Executes STORM\_SEED.exe, if it is present on the server the script is running on.
+Warning: webstorms can cause catastrophic damage to the darknet.
+Run at your own risk.

 **Signature:**